marjuanm/shdos/README.md

-# shdos
+# ShellDOS (shDOS)
-Retro with modern features DOS Command Shell
+ShellDOS (or simply shDOS) is a retro DOS Command Shell with modern features like Linux and others.